De Montfort University: What it's really like

 What’s the location like?

-DMU is a campus-based university situated in a city centre – you can be in the city centre within five minutes’ walk – so when you come to study here you’ll get the best of both worlds.
+DMU is a campus-based uni in a city.
+You can be in the city centre within five minutes’ walk – so when you come to study here, you’ll get the best of both worlds.

 There’s a friendly and welcoming environment in the city so you’re unlikely to feel lonely.